-UNJURIED – Following the model of other successful fringe festivals, we use a blind selection process to ensure that no one other than the artist is making value judgments on the potential for exciting work.
+OPEN ACCESS – Following the model of other successful fringe festivals, in Edinburgh, Hollywood and Rochester you will have access to multiple venues.
 If you think your show is worth producing.
 We think your show is worth producing.
+Or you can use your own venue!
 AFFORDABLE AND EASY – We try to be affordable not only for the performers, by keeping upfront costs low and ticket returns high, but by also keeping costs down for audience members.
 We try to make it easy for audiences and artists to gain access to each other.
 We are also dedicated to working with special and exceptional cases of artists and audiences to ensure that every corner of our community is embraced and served.
 We are the most affordable Fringe festival in the US with comparable ticket payout festivals.
 ARTISTICALLY, CULTURALLY, AND STYLISTICALLY DIVERSE – We remove external pressure so that artists can explore their medium fully and completely, resulting in the kind of creative expression and freedom that enlivens communities and bolsters cultural growth.
 Be a part of the Fringe community.

 Words to the Wise